BlueBird67/BlackScreens/README.md

 <img src="docs/BlackScreens_MainWindow.png" width="60%">

+## Download and install

+No installation needed, just launch the executable you can download here https://github.com/BlueBird67/BlackScreens/releases/tag/1.6

 ## Tests

 This App has been tested already on Windows 10 lastest officials builds on jully 2020, with 2 different screens.